Ghomi-Dev/Generic-Design-Patterns/doc/README.md

 # Generic Design Patterns
 Generic Design Patterns project is generic implementation of popular design patterns as .Net Standard

+you may install this package with this command:

+    Install-Package GenericDesignPatterns -Version 0.1.0-alfa00003

 Separated in 3 parts

 1- Creational